dallasread/RealTXN.com/_posts/2014/05/2014-06-03-what-should-i-be-working-on.md

 ---
 layout:     post
-title:      What should I be work on?
+title:      What should I be working on?
 date:       2014-06-03 09:00:00
 tags:       Welcome Clients
 author:     rdr